TheoSourget/DDSA_Sourget/README.md

 3. paper.csv is the list of paper we want to extract values from.
 4. dataset_labels.csv is the list of possible keyword/label for a dataset
 5. dimension folder contains a csv for each dataset.
 Every file contains the list of citations exported from dimensions.ai
-6. keywords.csv is the list of word we search in paper abstract to classify the task
+6. keywords.csv is the list of word we search in paper abstract to create the groundtruth for paper classification

 ### Code: